Vaccine Information for Youth & Parents

 Virtual Conversation for Parents with Dr. Ahmed

-Check out this video if you missed the virtual conversation for parents with Medical Officer of Health Dr. Wajid Ahmed.
+Check out this video if you missed the virtual conversation for parents with the WECHU's former Medical Officer of Health Dr. Wajid Ahmed.

 Dr. Ahmed answers questions that were submitted by Windsor-Essex parents about COVID-19 vaccines and youth vaccination.